flutter/flutter/specs/style.md

   readonly attribute Boolean autoreap;
     // defaults to true
     // when true, any children that are isNew are automatically welcomed by the default layout()
-    // when true, children that are removd don't get set to isGhost=true, they're just removed
+    // when true, children that are removed don't get set to isGhost=true, they're just removed

   virtual Array<EventTarget> getEventDispatchChain(); // O(N) in number of this.node's ancestors // implements EventTarget.getEventDispatchChain()
     // let result = [];